Stefano Rijssel

-Stefano Rijssel (born 26 March 1992) is a Surinamese former footballer who played as a forward.
-He began his career with local clubs in Suriname before moving to teams in the Caribbean region.
-Rijssel took part in the 2013 Caribbean Combine organized by Major League Soccer, which led to his selection for the 2014 MLS SuperDraft and a trial period with Seattle Sounders FC.
+Stefano Rijssel (born 26 March 1992) is a former Surinamese footballer.

 Club career

 Semi-professional

 Rijssel began his career with SV Leo Victor and Inter Moengotapoe, both of Suriname's Hoofdklasse.
 After being the league's top scorer with SV Leo Victor with 14 goals during the 2010–2011 season, in April 2011 Rijssel was offered a two-week trial with Belgium's Germinal Beerschot but ultimately was not signed by the club.
 It was reported that Rijssel made a favorable impression with the club, particularly with his ability to adapt to the difference in the level of play between the Suriname league and the Belgian league over the two-week period, but was unable to set himself apart from the attackers already on the roster, particularly considering the poor financial situation of the club at the time.
 Also in 2010–2011, Rijssel scored 4 goals in 3 matches for Leo Victor in the 2010 CFU Club Championship but that was not enough to help his club advance to the second round of the competition.
 After returning home from Belgium and playing a season for Inter Moengotapoe, Rijssel signed for W Connection on a 3-year contract in July 2012 after impressing the club at the 2012 CFU Club Championship with Inter.
 In this competition, Rijssel tallied 4 goals in the first round before being eliminated by Antigua Barracuda, Victory Sportif Club, and W Connection.